-- If worked, quantum and value of the patented product that is manufactured in India and that is imported from other countries.
+- If worked, quantum and value of the patented product that is manufactured in India and that are imported from other countries.

 - Details on licensing

-It is to be noted that the statement of working of patented invention played a crucial role on the grant of India’s first compulsory license to Natco Pharma for Bayer’s anticancer drug, Nexaver.
+It is to be noted that the statement of working of patented invention played a crucial role in the grant of India’s first compulsory license to Natco Pharma for Bayer’s anticancer drug, Nexaver.

 c.
 Recordal of assignments etc. with the patent office: